 To sum up – there is an urgent need for novel treatments of glioblastoma.
 And several are in development.

 Global Cancer Technology has numerous patents and other IP that might lead to breakthroughs in cancer therapy.
-The company is partnering with highly acclaimed academic institutions such as Barrow Neurological Institute, UCSD and the University of Washington, along with industry leaders, to make these therapies available to patients as quickly as possible.
-Global Cancer Technology’s lead cancer technology is its remote-controlled cancer drug delivery platform.
+The company is partnering with highly acclaimed academic institutions such as Barrow Neurological Institute, UCSD, along with industry leaders, to make these therapies available to patients as quickly as possible.

-Learn more about Global Cancer Technology's remote-controlled cancer drug delivery platform by clicking here.
+Learn more about remote-controlled cancer drug delivery by clicking here.

 “Phosphatidylinositol 3-kinase (PI3K) is associated with cellular processes including cell death, protein synthesis and metabolism.
 PI3K has been shown to block this aberrant activity.
 Given the number of multimodal imaging methods that we are currently deploying to improve disease characterization and detection, particularly for brain cancers, we are eager to study how this inhibitor affects the progression of brain cancer.”